Whose Poop Is That?

 Darrin Lunde is the collection manager in the Division of Mammals at the Smithsonian's National Museum of Natural History in Washington, DC.
-He's written several books for children, including the Theodor Seuss Geisel Honor book Hello, Bumblebee Bat, as well as Hello, Baby Beluga, and Meet the Meerkat.
+He's written several books for children, including Whose Footprint is That? and the Theodor Seuss Geisel Honor book Hello, Bumblebee Bat, as well as Hello, Baby Beluga, and Meet the Meerkat.
 Darrin lives near Washington, DC.

 Kelsey Oseid, illustrator

-Kelsey Oseid works in both traditional and digital mediums and often mixes the two to create her illustrations.
-This is her first book for young readers.
+Kelsey Oseid illustrated Whose Poop is That?
+She works in both traditional and digital mediums and often mixes the two to create her illustrations.
 Kelsey lives in Minneapolis, Minnesota.

 Owl pellets, coprolites, bird droppings, and honking big turds—whose waste is that?
 Lunde uses a question-and-answer format to show how animal droppings vary and how they relate to animals' diets.
 This picture book may seem slight, covering only seven animals (fox, African elephant, panda, owl, Galápagos tortoise, gull, and the extinct ground sloth), but it reflects a careful choice of examples demonstrating the wide variety of animal diets, eating styles, and defecation habits.
 Four pages are devoted to each animal.
 The first double-page spread shows a series of footprints and a mysterious object, asks the title question (or a variant), and describes the object.
 The page turn reveals the animal, pictured in its habitat.
 A short paragraph tells why the poop contains what readers see.
 Feces fans can find further information in two pages of backmatter, "The Scoop on Poop" and "Animal Poop Facts."
 Oseid's illustrations, done in pen and ink and colored digitally, have shadows suggesting the three-dimensionality of the droppings and pleasing, soothing color choices.
 For a younger audience than most recent titles about animal excrement, this might make a nice pair with Taro Gomi's classic Everyone Poops (2001).
 A primer on poop and a guessing game, especially for those just beyond toilet training.